 According to Brietenbach, the surrounding area features numerous groves of aspen and spruce.
 Marshes and meadows are also a prominent moose-calving habitat.
 The cabin owners hope the Uinta Express pipeline will use the existing Chevron corridor in order to preserve the environment, as well as their cabins.

 Owners up and down the length of the strip of land have been contacted by Tesoro.
-Now they're left to speculate among themselves how the dice -- or in this case, the trench -- will fall.

 "The cabin owners together have to try and figure out what is happening," he said.
 "At a public meeting like this, [the route] should have been laid out in greater detail.
 Cabin owners are coming and still don't know if they are affected or not.
 It would be nice if it was narrowed down and people could know if they should be concerned."